kk1694/fastai-shell/README.md

 1. Create a disk that will be accessed by multiple VM's.
 1. Depending on what task you want to do, create a VM.
 For example, for downloading stuff, a CPU only machine is enough.

 The guide is [here](https://arunoda.me/blog/ideal-way-to-creare-a-fastai-node).
-I'm modifying it somewhat, mainly to work with pytorch version 0.4 (and I'm not including fastai).
+I'm modifying it somewhat, mainly to work with pytorch version 0.4 as well (i.e. 2 kernels).

 ## Setup